Farm Animals

 1-828-297-4274.

-New Life—Cows and Calves, Sheep and Lambs
+New Life—Cows and Calves, Horses and Foals, Sheep and Lambs

 I saw a new calf scampering after its mom in the pasture today.
 It's calving season now and the new crop of youngsters will soon be cavorting across every field in our neighborhood.
 A neighbor is raising Scottish Highland Cows—how cute they are!